*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 These are portfolios of multiple rental properties managed by Roofstock.
 The Roofstock portfolio option allows investors to purchase multiple real estate properties at once.
 This gives you added diversification within your rental property investments.

-In most cases, this is a multiple hundred thousand dollars or million dollar investment.
+In most cases, this is a multiple hundred-thousand-dollar or million-dollar investment.

 Similar to other Roofstock investments, you have the option of accepting the listing price or negotiating with the seller for a better offer.
 You will also get aid from Roofstock management with ongoing property management services.